artipie/artipie/.wiki/jfr-events.md

 ### artipie.StorageExists
 Label: Storage Exists
-Description: Does exist a record with this key?
+Description: Does a record with this key exist?
 Category: Artipie, Storage

 | Attribute   | Type   | Label                  |